darrylssi/OctoPlanner/README.md

   - Run `git clone https://eng-git.canterbury.ac.nz/seng302-2022/team-800.git`

 To build the application from the terminal, follow steps 1, 2, and 3 (shared, IDP, and portfolio module) below.

-### Accessing the running application
-  - Open a browser and paste "http://localhost:9000/login" URL to start
-  - Click "Register" button to register the user
-  - After registering, in login page, login using your registered username and password
-  - Click "Edit Profile" to edit the profile details
-  - Click "Users" to check the users registered
-  - Click on image button on top right to open the drop down menu, and select "Profile" or "Logout" to go to the respective page.
-  - Click "Project Details" to open the default project
-  - Click on pencil shaped button under image button to edit the project details
-  - Click on "+ Add Sprint" to add a sprint to the project
-  - On each sprint, there is pencil shaped button to edit the sprint details
-  - On each sprint, there is bin shaped button to delete the sprint

 ### 1 - Generating Java dependencies from the `shared` class library
 The `shared` class library is a dependency of the two main applications, so before you will be able to build either `portfolio` or `identityprovider`, you must make sure the shared library files are available via the local maven repository.